New York City’s Old Homestead Steakhouse Offers $181,000 Thanksgiving Dinner

-If you find yourself stuck in New York City this Thanksgiving Day with nowhere to go, fear not: Manhattan’s Old Homestead Steakhouse has got you covered, with a Turkey Day spread that costs a mere $181,000.
-Fortunately, the price includes a seven-day getaway on a private yacht, so there’s that.
+If stuck in New York City this Thanksgiving Day with nowhere to go, fear not: Manhattan’s Old Homestead Steakhouse can provide.
+It is offering a Turkey Day spread that costs $181,000.
+Fortunately, the price includes more than just dinner — a seven-day getaway on a private yacht is also part of the package.

-As Yahoo Lifestyle reports, the restaurant has been trying each year to one-up itself from the previous year, offering a spread that was more luxe, and more expensive, than the last.
-Last year’s spread came with a $150,000 price tag, and exactly three customers took them up on it.
-This year, the restaurant is adding another 31 grand to the bill.
+As Yahoo Lifestyle reports, the restaurant has been trying each year to one-up itself from what it’s done in the past, offering a spread that was more luxe — and more expensive — than what it did the year before.
+Last year’s spread came with a $150,000 price tag which was purchased by three people.

-So what do you get with a meal that bears an equivalent price tag to a Ferrari Portofino?
+So what comes with a meal that bears an equivalent price tag to a Ferrari Portofino?

 The stars of the show are two free-range turkeys, with a retail price of about $145 per pound.
-The birds are dusted with gold dust and golf flakes which, in case you were wondering, has absolutely no flavor and will be passed right out of your digestive system intact.
+The birds are dusted with gold dust and gold flakes which add no flavor to the meat and will be passed through the body undigested.

 One of the top rated and oldest steakhouses in the country.
 The Old Homestead is legendary for its massive cuts of beef and unique dining experience.https://t.co/XA93Ozzbha